tenzir/tenzir/web/docs/operators/sources/processes.md

 ## Description

-The `processes` operator shows a snapshot of all currently open processes.
+The `processes` operator shows a snapshot of all currently running processes.

 ## Examples